BambooFlower/Simple-Games/Code/README.md

 Pygame contains:

-- Multiplayer game: A backbone system for a multiplayer game.
+- Multiplayer game Folder: A backbone system for a multiplayer game.
 Major contributions by [@chelyabinsk](https://github.com/chelyabinsk)
-- Pong: An implementation of the classic game
+- Pong Folder: An implementation of the classic game Pong
-- Snake: An implementation of the classic game
+- Snake Folder: An implementation of the classic game Snake

 <br/><br/>

 Unity contains:

-- Agar.io: An implentation of the new classic Agar.io
+- Agar.io Folder: An implentation of the new classic game Agar.io
-- Pong: An implementation of the classic game
+- Pong Folder: An implementation of the classic game Pong